Home

 I took a look around my area; our room had six people, three on each side, each of whom worked at a table – not a desk.
 (This was a step up from The Martin Company, where there were over one hundred in a bay, and even the first-level managers were in cubicles in the middle of the floor.
 And we had heard that it was even worse in Martin Orlando – there a surveyor lined up the desks, and anything left on them at the end of the day was destroyed.)

-Even here, there was a single telephone on each side of the room, both sharing the same phone number.
+Even here, there was a single telephone with a long cord on each side of the room, both sharing the same phone number.
 The building was windowless, so we wouldn't know if we might be stuck in snow when we left, punching a time clock on the way out....

 So I asked him the name of the headhunter who got him the job.
 He warned me that MITRE preferences were "under 30, under 10;" under 30 years of age and earning less than $10,000.
 In 1965 I easily met those qualifications, and it was the beginning of my 35 years with MITRE.
 The last I was able to find about Bunker-Ramo, they were bought out by Allied Signal in 1982.
 My roommate had already departed for a job at Westinghouse when I arrived at MITRE, and I eventually lost touch with him.